sourav-mazumder/Zeppelin-With-R/README.md

 I no longer attempt to support all of the Spark configuration options supported by Zeppelin for this reason.

-I support only one, which is running with SPARK_HOME set, and spark.home unset.
+I support only one, which is running with `SPARK_HOME` set, and `spark.home` unset.

 ### Will This Fork Track Zeppelin-Master?

 No. At least, I won't promise that it will.

-I intend to track all Zeppelin releases.
-And I will periodically rebase Zeppelin-Master into the code.
-But I won't promise to track Zeppelin-Master consistently.

-### Why Fork Zeppelin?

-The R Interpreter continues to be a pending pull request that is under discussion within the Zeppelin community.

-I hope that it will be acted-upon soon.
+My original intent was to track Zeppelin releases.

+It is likely, though, that the PR will be fully incorporated before the next release.